sj-omscs/6210-exam-2/exam.md

 Presentation logic:

+* Interacts with the client
+* Controls (e.g. HTML, CSS) for searching, sorting, filtering
+* Controls for publishing reviews
+* Logic for rendering reviews and restaurants
+* On search the presentation logic will call the business logic with the desired searching, sorting, and filtering parameters
+* When posting a review the presentation logic will pass the review information to the business logic
+* GPS data is passed from the client to the business logic for additional filtering

 Business logic:

+* Validation of requests
+* Bridge between presentation logic and entity beans
+* Forwards searches from the presentation logic to entity beans
+* Could potentially perform searching, filtering, and sorting, but it would be more efficient to do this in the database
+* When posting reviews the business logic interacts with the entity beans to create a new database record to persist the review information.
+It may also perform any special logic to handle optional/missing fields

 Entity beans:

+* Interacts with a database to persist and query data such as restaurants and reviews
+* Provides mechanisms to search for restaurants and reviews based on some criteria
+* Acts as the bridge between the database and Java objects

 ### 5.2 (2 points)

 How would you optimize for latency for concurrent requests from users in the same location?

+---

+// TODO

 ### 5.3 (2 points)

 You decide to open shop in India, where there are 22 official languages.
 You realize that restricting yourself to English might be a problem.
 Where in this framework would you add the functionality to render content in different languages?
 Justify your answer (No points without justification).

+---

+All layers will need to support a string encoding format that supports India's 22 languages.
+Java uses UTF-8 by default.
+Let's assume that all layers were designed to support UTF-8, and that UTF-8 is a good fit for the languages we're displaying.

+* The presentation layer will need to be updated so that users can select their preferred language(s)
+  * The presentation layer could optionally be updated to automatically translate user-submitted text (e.g. reviews) with a technology like Google translate
+  * Otherwise we should provide a filter so that we only show reviews that the user can understand
+  * We may also want to allow restaurants to display which languages they speak, so that a customer knows they will be well served there
+* The business logic will need to support the new language filter
+* The entity beans will need to be updated to store our new languages fields, and expose methods for searching/filtering
+* The database schema will likewise need to be updated for the new fields

 ## 6. Java RMI (6 points)